goofyahhgu/stell3rgames/README.md

 - [OutRed](https://www.github.com/OutRed)

-✱ In beta, will not worked until removed
+✱ In beta, will not work until removed.